zmrui/FlightSizeLearn/README.md

 The system combines kernel-space TCP monitoring with user-space machine learning to provide accurate TCP flight size estimation.
 It includes:

 - **Kernel Patches**: Patches to support replacing FlightSize with the predicted value.
-- **Kernel Modules**: TCP monitoring and sysfs interface for ML predictions
+- **Kernel Modules**: TCP monitoring and sysfs interface for ML predictions.
-- **ML Prediction Engine**: XGBoost-based flight size estimation.
-The XGBoost is compiled into a C binary program.
+- **ML Prediction Engine**: XGBoost-based flight size estimation modeling.
-- **Network Testbeds**: Mininet and Mahimahi-based controlled testing environments
+- **Network Testbeds**: Mininet and Mahimahi-based controlled testing environments.
+Mahimahi with trace replay is used for data collection, and Mininet is used for integration testing.
-- **Experiment Automation**: Parameter sweep and batch testing capabilities
+- **Experiment Automation**: Parameter sweep and batch testing capabilities.

 ## Architecture